kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 Behaviorism: The external behaviors produced are all that matters, and behaviors can be positively / negatively reinforced

-*Cognitivism*: Learning can involve internal mental events that are not reflected by behavior
+[[Cognitivism|Cognitivism]]: Learning can involve internal mental events that are not reflected by behavior

-*Humanism*: Learning should be centered around human growth, and believes that humans are inherently good and strive for a better world.
+[[humanism|Humanism]]: Learning should be centered around human growth, and believes that humans are inherently good and strive for a better world.

-*Constructivism*: Learning is a process entangled with one's background, culture and motivation.
+[[constructivism|Constructivism]]: Learning is a process entangled with one's background, culture and motivation.
 Learning involves taking new information and reconciling it with previous ideas and experience

-*Socio-Culturalism*: Collaborative environments should be built where the environment and people themselves aid in learning
+[[socioculturalism|Socio-Culturalism]]: Collaborative environments should be built where the environment and people themselves aid in learning

-*Socio-constructivism*: Knowledge itself is situated in an environmental context and such environments must include authentic experience for learning to be meaningful
+[[socioconstructivism|Socio-constructivism]]: Knowledge itself is situated in an environmental context and such environments must include authentic experience for learning to be meaningful

-*constructionism*: Learning happens when knowledge is applied external to one's self (onto the environment), even with something as simple as writing a paper
+[[constructionism]]: Learning happens when knowledge is applied external to one's self (onto the environment), even with something as simple as writing a paper

 Operations are mechanisms in the game or actions players can take.
 Do your operations create a meaning, or does your meaning create operations (bottom up vs top down)